Cleaning supplies and equipment

 - Sterilized so they can be used again

 Clean reusable supplies, such as tubes like endoscopes, with an approved cleaning solution and procedure before they are used again.

-- Should NOT be used on one patient and then another patient
+- DO NOT use on one person and then another person.

-- Can be cleaned with a light or medium-level cleaning solution between uses with a different patient
+- Clean with a light or medium-level cleaning solution between uses with different people.

 Use cleaning solutions approved by your workplace.
 Choosing the correct one is based on:

 - The type of equipment and supplies you are cleaning

 - The type of germs you are destroying